This online SmartForm is used to apply for the Corporate Consolidation Exemption under sections 250DA to 250DG of the Duties Act 2000.

 The corporate consolidation exemption applies to eligible transactions occurring on or after 31 March 2005 solely for the purposes of a corporate consolidation.
-An application for the exemption may be made at any time before the eligible transaction occurs or within three years after the eligible transaction occurs.
+An application for the exemption can be made at any time before the eligible transaction occurs or within three years of it occurring.

-The Commissioner of State Revenue must grant the corporate consolidation exemption on an instrument or transfer of dutiable property if the Commissioner is satisfied that:
+The Commissioner of State Revenue must grant the corporate consolidation exemption on an instrument or transfer of dutiable property if the Commissioner is satisfied that the:

-a) the instrument or transfer is, or arises out of, an eligible transaction; and
+- Instrument or transfer is, or arises out of, an eligible transaction.

-b) the eligible transaction does not arise from arrangements or a scheme devised for the principal purpose of taking advantage of the benefit of the corporate consolidation exemption; and
+- Eligible transaction does not arise from arrangements or a scheme devised for the principal purpose of taking advantage of the benefit of the corporate consolidation exemption.

-The exemption may be granted subject to conditions, which are binding on the head company and the corporation that was the parent corporation immediately before the corporate consolidation.
+The exemption may be granted subject to conditions that are binding on the head company and the corporation that was the parent corporation immediately before the corporate consolidation.

 2. Corporate consolidation: section 250DB

 A corporate consolidation is the formation of a consolidated group or consolidatable group by the interposition of a head company between a corporation that is a member of a corporate group and the shareholders or unitholders of that corporation.

 3. Consolidated group, consolidatable group and head company: section 250DA

 These terms have the same meaning as in sections 703-5, 703-10 and 703-15(2)(a) respectively of the Income Tax Assessment Act 1997.